d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - `set AdminName=””`

 **Correct** syntax.
-Use this syntax if you wish to remove the `AdminName` property value, using quotes that have nothing between them.
+Use this syntax, only quotes with no value, to remove the `AdminName` property value.

 - `set AdminName=’’`